Skip to main content

 After updating or editing any section above, click the “Save” button to ensure all your changes are saved.
 This step is crucial for the meal plan generator to use the updated settings.

-Step 2: Change meal generation settings (if needed)
+Step 2: Change meal generation settings (optional)

 Before generating a meal plan, you can customize settings in the Meal Generation Settings.